-This incredible footage shows the children boarding the planes in Prague.
+This incredible footage from the Imperial War Museum shows the children boarding the planes in Prague.
 An RAF cameraman spotted the commotion, swung his camera round and captured these historic scenes:

 Life was good at Windermere, 'The Boys' showed a great willing to learn and grasped readily at the the opportunies given to them.
 They attended daily English classes, swam in the lake and enjoyed film screenings.

 They were given psychological and social care and gradually started to accept that they no longer had to fight for food or possesions.
 Oscar Freidmann believed they should be given as much freedom as possible and that there should be no rules that couldn't be simply explained.
-Many of The Boys reflected that this hallowed time gave them back their humanity.
+Many of the Windermere boys reflected that this hallowed time gave them back their humanity.

-In October the second group of children arrived.
+In October the second group of 120 youngsters arrived.
 They were flown from Munich in Germany.
 Fifty of them came from Kloster Indersdorf, an International Displaced Persons Children’s Camp in Markt Indersdorf, not far from Dachau.

-About a hundred came from the nearby Feldafing Displaced Persons camp.
-They spent the first few weeks in hostels in Southampton before being moved, with the children from Windermere, to 24 different hostels scattered around the UK.
+The rest came from the nearby Feldafing Displaced Persons camp.
+They spent the first few weeks in hostels in Southampton before being moved, with the children from Windermere, to some of the 30 different hostels the CBF established around the UK.

 Key figures from The CBF including Leonard Montefiore, Oscar Friedmann, Elaine Blond (daughter of the Marks and Spencer founder) and Lola Hahn-Warburg took enormous personal interest in the individual needs of each of The Boys.
-Together they helped The Boys through their education and into employment.
+Together they helped the Windermere boys through their education and into employment.
 They kept a close eye on each of them, attending weddings and keeping up a lively correspondence.